coverclock/com-diag-vamoose/README.md

 need programming languages that are compiled to squeeze more performance from single cores, that natively support efficient multi-threading to leverage large numbers of parallel cores, and that developers can productively write and debug.
+Google's Go, with its compiled performance, its super lightweight "goroutines" threads based on the Communicating Sequence Process (CSP) model, and its simpler syntax and semantics than C++, seemed like good choice to evaluate.

-I still have a lot of affection for C and C++ (and Java and Python, in their place); virtually all of my work these days continues to be in C. My productivity in C has been greatly enhanced by my using my Diminuto C systems programming library.
+(I still have a lot of affection for C and C++ (and Java and Python, in their place); virtually all of my paying work these days continues to be in C. My productivity in that language has been greatly enhanced by my use of my Diminuto C systems programming library.)

 My work here in Go has been based my prior work in earlier languages, libraries, and repositories, from oldest to newest: C++ in Grandote